-- This comparison of energies makes two important points that are valid more generally. - First, coherent forms of energy are insignificant compared with incoherent forms - most of the energy around us is in the form of incoherent energy.
+- This comparison of energies makes two important points that are valid more generally. - First, coherent forms of energy are insignificant compared with incoherent forms most of the energy around us is incoherent.

 Second, when energy is dissipated, virtually all of it becomes thermal energy; the incoherent configuration energy associated with deformation, breaking, and abrasion is generally negligible compared to the energies required to cause these changes.